cap-js/docs/java/query-execution.md

 #### Runtime Managed Versions

 CAP Java also to store ETag values in _version elements_.
 For version elements, the values are exclusively managed by the runtime without the option to set them in custom code.
-Annotate an element with `@cds.java.version` to advise the runtime to manage it's value.
+Annotate an element with `@cds.java.version` to advise the runtime to manage its value.

 ```cds
 entity Order : cuid {